 Start the year with a new way of thinking.

-Do you want something that requires no resources?
+Do you want something that requires little resources?

-Do you want something simple she can do from home or on holidays?
+Do you want something she can do from home or on holidays?

-Do you want her to learn something different that will give her an edge?
+Do you want her to learn something fun that will give her an edge?

 The 5 Step Creative Process will open her mind to possibilities.